The health and economic costs of welfare reform: a quasi-experimental evaluation of the roll-out of Universal Credit in England

 Authors

-Silas Amo-Agyei, Luke Munford, Daras Konstantinos, Clare Bambra, Ben Barr, Andy Baxter, Heather Brown, Mandy Cheetam, Peter Craig, S. Vittal Katikireddi, Maria Marimpi, Steph Morris, Matteo Richiardi, Sophie Whickham, Matt Sutton
+Silas Amo-Agyei, Luke Munford, Konstantinos Daras, Clare Bambra, Ben Barr, Andy Baxter, Heather Brown, Mandy Cheetam, Peter Craig, Vittal Katikireddi, Maria Marimpi, Steph Morris, Matteo Richiardi, Sophie Wickham, Matt Sutton

 Publication Date